ustc-sunny/Long_Infer_KV/README.md

-# LongInfer: Efficient Long-Context LLM Inference with Adaptive KV Data Management on a Commodity GPU
+# LongInfer: Efficient Long-Context LLM Inference with Adaptive KV Data Extraction on a Commodity GPU

 ## Overview